You found our list of the best virtual event ideas for companies.

 32. Celebrate Unconventional Events

 Remote workplaces offer fewer opportunities for getting together.
-While you may rally together in an office for many reasons, in virtual offices you may only gather for regular meetings, occasional online socials, and perhaps virtual holiday parties.
+While you may rally together in an office for many reasons, in virtual offices you may only gather for regular meetings, occasional online socials, and perhaps virtual Christmas parties.

 So, use unconventional holidays as an excuse to get together.